bhavaniravi/til/apache-airflow/airflow-operators-comparison.md

 ---
-title: Airflow Operators - A Comparison
+created_date: '2021-01-10'
+description: Airflow provides a variety of operators to couple your business logic into executable tasks in a workflow.
+Often times it is confusing to decide when to use what.
+In this article we will discuss the p
+draft: false
+featuredImgPath: https://i.imgur.com/UvlPSAW.png
+isexternal: true
+published_date: '2021-01-12'
+slug: airflow-operators-comparison
 sub_title: Comparison between Python, Docker and Kubernetes Airflow Operator
-slug: airflow-operators-comparison
 tags:
 - apache-airflow
-featuredImgPath: https://i.imgur.com/UvlPSAW.png
-isexternal: true
-published_date: '2021-01-12'
-created_date: '2021-01-10'
-draft: false
-description: >-
-  Airflow provides a variety of operators to couple your business logic into executable tasks in a workflow.
-Often times it is confusing to decide when to use what.
-In this article we will discuss the p
+title: Airflow Operators - A Comparison
 ---

 # Airflow Operators - A Comparison